AngeloGalav/image-processing-and-computer-vision/2023-03-13 - ED pt1, NMS, Canny's, Hysteresis.md

 3. __NMS__ along the gradient direction

 #### Why Gaussians & Convolutions?
-We use Gaussians & Convolutions to exploit both [[2023-03-09 - Gaussian, Median and Bilateral filters#Deploying Separability|separability]] and the [[2023-03-06 - Convolutions and Correlations#Properties of Convolutions|commutatibility of differentiaiton]] property of convolutions.
+We use Gaussians & Convolutions to exploit both [[2023-03-09 - Filters - Gaussian, Median and Bilateral#Deploying Separability|separability]] and the [[2023-03-06 - Convolutions and Correlations#Properties of Convolutions|commutatibility of differentiaiton]] property of convolutions.
 ![[Gaussian_sep.png]]
+We can use the two partial derivatives to compute the gradient.

 ### Canny’s Edge Detector Threshold
 NMS is often followed by _thresholding_ of gradient magnitude to help distinguish between true “_semantic_” edges and _unwanted_ ones.